dictcp/uplex-varnish-k8s-ingress/docs/ref-varnish-cfg.md

   is matched, as detailed below; default ``client.ip``

-* ``conditions``: array of conditions under which the ACL match is executed, as detailed below.
+* ``conditions``: array of conditions under which the ACL match is executed.
+The ``conditions`` field has the same syntax and semantics as specified above for ``spec.auth`` (Basic and Proxy Authentication).
 By default, ``conditions`` is empty, in which case the match is executed for every client request.

 * ``result-header``: specifies a client request header and values to set for the header when the failure status is or is not invoked for